A Tennessee bicycle accident demands aggressive representation

 The National Highway Transportation Safety Administration (NHTSA) reports that 716 bicyclists were killed in the United States and 52,000 people were injured on bicycles in 2008.
 With such a high frequency of accidents, it’s important for riders to stay alert on the road.
 In the event of an injury, bicyclists need to understand their rights to seek compensation.
-Call Meade Injury Law Group today: (423) 464-7779.
+Call Meade Law Group today: (423) 464-7779.
 We fight aggressively for bicycle accident injury victims in Tennessee.

 Injured in a bicycle accident?
 Contact a personal injury lawyer

-Contact Meade Injury Law Group today about your bicycle accident.
+Contact Meade Law Group today about your bicycle accident.
 A personal injury lawyer is prepared to discuss your legal options with you.
 There’s no obligation.
 You don’t pay us unless you win.